 - (8) Don’t assume something is legitimate because smart people believe it.
 In this situation they were lies to and they blindly believed the narrative, got fooled by a con which caused more people to be fooled by association.

 - (9) Big red flag, when profits and valuation matter more than the patients.
 You can’t do that in the health industry when someone’s health is at risk, but it’s not exactly uncommon.
 One reason why you can’t blabber “trust the science” so confidently because there are ulterior motivations for people and corporations.

 - (10) Being a good foot soldier and never questioning anything, not what I’m about, nor Erika.
 Good for her!
 Why should she just shut up and continue to do what’s wrong (and really evil)?
-Unfortunately, most do not stand up to what’s wrong, and even for Erika, it took her a long time. … Lies will lead to the questioning of everything.
+Unfortunately, most do not stand up to what’s wrong, and even for Erika, it took her time. … Lies will lead to the questioning of everything.
 An unintended consequence of our current times not yet fully realized I have no doubt.